Technical Overview | SpectX Log Analyzer

 SpectX is built based on a distributed processing model making it linearly scalable both vertically and horizontally

 .
-The scalability of processing capacity is independent from data volumes
+The scalability of processing capacity is independent of data volumes

 .
 This is because SpectX does not need to store data for processing.

-SpectX comes as a self-contained installation package with no dependencies of third party components.
-Built in Java, it works on all major operating systems and platforms, across all physical and virtual environments.
+SpectX comes as a self-contained installation package with no dependencies on third party components.
+Built-in Java, it works on all major operating systems and platforms, across all physical and virtual environments.